-Admiring fan palms is simple: just look up.
+Fan Palms are easy to admire: just look up.
 Let your eyes take in the geometric puzzle of palm fronds, the layered silhouettes of hundreds of leaves against the sky – an iconic image of Queensland’s northern rainforests.

 Also known as the Australian Fan Palm or the Licuala Palm, this species is in the Arecaceae (palm) family.
-There are two subspecies: Licuala ramsayi var. ramsayi and Licuala ramsayi var. tuckeri, which is found further north, including the Torrres Strait Islands.
+There are two subspecies: Licuala ramsayi var. ramsayi and Licuala ramsayi var. tuckeri, which is found further north, including on the Torrres Strait Islands.

-The fan palm can reach 20m tall.
+The Fan Palm can reach 20m tall.
 It has a single trunk, which is quite slender (around 20cm in diameter).

 But the species is most famous for its leaves.
 Each plant has 9 to 12 huge, segmented, pleated and almost circular leaves; they resemble a giant pinwheel or fan, hence their common name.

 The leaflets are bright green on top and silvery underneath.
 There are spines along the leaf stem, which grows to 2m long.
 A fibrous mesh hangs from the leaf sheath, and gives the species its other common name: the Hessian Hair Fan Palm.

 The Fan Palm was an important plant for Aboriginal groups of north Queensland, providing thatching and shelter from heavy rains, and for food wrapping and other material uses.

 The Fan Palm is endemic to (only found in) Queensland.
 It occurs in the north east of the state, in the Wet Tropics area: from Cooktown and south to Ingham.
 It's typically found within 20km of the coast and from sea level to 1,100m.
 It forms a key part of the sub-canopy in rainforests, mangroves, littoral forests, vine forests and in riverine habitats.1